oshied/protocol-forge/README.md

 * A distroless container will be created containing all of the binaries and libraries needed to run a given protocol

-* An archive containing all of the binaries and libraries needed to run a given protocol

-* A Debian package which will install binaries, libraries, and service units for a given protocol.

 When building / iterating on container images, the `VERSION` file is used to define the "tag" when a container image is built.